mcontisc/PIHAM/README.md

 ```

 The script takes in input the number of independent samples to generate, a random seed, the number of communities `K`,
-and the number of communities `N`.
+and the number of nodes `N`.
 The code example generates a heterogeneous and attributed network with `L = 3` layers (one with binary interactions,
 the second with nonnegative discrete weights, and the third with real values) and three covariates (one categorical,
 one with nonnegative discrete values, and the last with real values).
-Moreover, the network is generated with the default parameters specified in the file `src/synthetic.py`.
+The network is created with the default parameters specified in the file `src/synthetic.py`.
 Note that, the script can be easily adapted to generate datasets with other data types and parameters.